Finding Funds for Midwifery Practice

 Indeed, the first step is always the hardest.
 So what is the first step in starting your own midwifery practice?
 Hmm, is it planning?
 Definitely yes!
-Without a plan, it is hard to get funding, be successful, and grow your practice to the ultimate potential it can be.
-Your funding source is write important.
+Without a plan, it is hard to get funding, be successful, and grow your practice to the ultimate potential it can.
+Your funding source is written important.
 Without money, buying supplies and hiring staff is impossible.
 Once you have a solid business plan written, finding funding is much easier than you think to get the doors open.
-Most midwives think the start up costs has to be hard earned cash they have worked for.
+Most midwives think the start-up costs have to be hard-earned cash they have worked for.
 That is one option, but not the best use of resources available to you.
-We will go over different ways to get funding to start your own midwifery practice.

-Personal savings.
-Of course you will not even think starting your own midwifery practice if you don’t have your own personal savings to begin with.
-This is like a fire starter that ignites your burning passion in midwifery.
-This gives you enough courage that strengthens your decision to start your midwifery practice.
-Having a personal savings is very important so be sure you have enough of it.
+Of course, you will not even think about starting your own midwifery practice if you don’t have your own personal savings, to begin with.
+This is like a fire starter that ignites your burning passion for midwifery.
+This gives you enough courage that strengthen your decision to start your midwifery practice.
+Having personal savings is very important so be sure you have enough of it.
 You will surely look for other financial options but your personal savings will be your source of security.
-However, before you make a big withdrawal, secure yourself, set aside some savings and make sure it’s untouched.
+However, before you make a big withdrawal, secure yourself, set aside some savings, and make sure it’s untouched.
 Don’t give it your all.

-Friends and Families.
 Next to personal savings will be your friends and families.
 Your family will surely support you with your dreams especially when there are pretty good returns.
-You can either ask for a donation and have them write it off taxes when you are starting a non-profit organization or personal loans from them like you would get from a bank using your relationship as the collateral.
+You can either ask for a donation and have them write it off taxes when you are starting a non-profit organization or personal loans from them like you would get from a bank using your relationship as collateral.

-Venture Capitals.
 This option is less utilized by midwives.
-It is normally offered in exchange for an ownership share and active role in the company.
-It is risky in a way that you will share part of ownership and control in your practice, and secured at the same time because you will have someone to back you up when things go wrong.
+It is normally offered in exchange for an ownership share and an active role in the company.
+It is risky in a way that you will share part of ownership and control in your practice, and secure at the same time because you will have someone to back you up when things go wrong.
 If you want to go with venture capital, make sure that you 100% trust the people you share your practice with.
-With venture capital, invests capital in return for equity rather than debt.
-Although it takes higher risks but it exchanges potential higher returns, so it’s totally more of a win-win situation.
+Venture capital invests capital in return for equity rather than debt.
+Although it takes higher risks it exchanges potential higher returns, so it’s totally more of a win-win situation.